 Section 1150.60 Licensure by Endorsement

-A) Council Certification, issued by and forwarded directly to the Division by the NCARB; or
+A) Council Certification, issued by and forwarded directly to the Division by NCARB, showing proof of having met the requirements established in the NCARB Certification Guidelines (through professional degree, EESA evaluation, alternate pathway approved by NCARB or Mutual Recognition Agreement); or

 B) Other Proof of Qualifications and Licensure

-i) Proof that the applicant has met requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by written examination in the other state or territory, including official transcripts and affidavits of training;
+i) Proof that the applicant has met requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by written examination in the other state or jurisdiction, including official transcripts and affidavits of training; and

 2) The required fee as set forth in Section 1150.75;

-3) A signed and dated affidavit attesting the applicant has read and understands the Act and this Part.
+3) Certification that the applicant has read and understands the Act and this Part.

 b) Applicants filing an application under subsection (a)(1)(B) are subject to the following requirements and provisions:

 1) Applicants who received their education in a foreign country shall have the education comprehensively evaluated, at their expense.
-Applicants shall obtain an EESA-NCARB Evaluation Report prepared by the Education Evaluation Services for Architects (EESA), which is administered by NAAB.
-Applicants may request the report from the National Architectural Accrediting Board, 1735 New York Avenue, NW, 3rd Floor, Washington DC 20006; phone (202) 783-2007; or www.naab.org.
-The Board will review all transcripts and the evaluation submitted to the Division to determine if the education meets the requirements set forth in Sections 1150.10 and 1150.20; and
+Applicants shall obtain an EESA-NCARB Evaluation Report prepared by EESA, which is administered by NAAB.
+Applicants must establish an NCARB record in order to request an evaluation.
+The Board will review all transcripts and the evaluation submitted to the Division to determine if the education meets the requirements set forth in Sections 1150.10 and 1150.20.

 2) Proof of passage of the Test of English as a Foreign Language Internet Based Test (TOEFL-iBT) with a minimum score of 26 on the speaking module and a total minimum integrated score of 88 or the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 or 213 for the computer-based test and the Test of Spoken English (TSE) with a minimum score of 50, for applicants who apply after January 1, 1997, who graduated from an architectural program outside the United States or its territories and whose first language is not English.
-In order to determine applicants whose first language is English, the applicant shall submit verification from the school that the architectural program from which the applicant graduated was taught in English.
+However, any applicant who subsequently earned an advanced degree from an accredited educational institution in the United States or its territories shall not be subject to this requirement.

 c) When the accuracy of any submitted documentation or the relevance or sufficiency of the course work or experience is questioned by the Division or the Board because of a lack of information, discrepancies or conflicts in information given or a need for clarification, the applicant shall be requested to: